Landlord-Tenant Law in Regina, Saskatchewan

 Tenant’s Right to Display Election Advertising

-During the tenancy, tenants have a right to display election posters on the property during an election campaign, as per The Local Government Election Act, 2015.
+Before the end date of the lease, tenants have a right to display election posters on the property during an election campaign, as per The Local Government Election Act, 2015.
 As a landlord, you must abide by this.

 Landlords Rights in Saskatchewan